TikTok: Viral trends

 The app has spawned numerous viral trends, Internet celebrities, and music trends around the world.
 Duets, a feature that allows users to add their own video to an existing video with the original content's audio, have sparked many of these trends.
-Many stars got their start on musical.ly, which merged with TikTok on 2 August 2018.
+Many stars got their start on Musical.ly, which merged with TikTok on 2 August 2018.
 These include Loren Gray, Baby Ariel, Zach King, Lisa and Lena, Jacob Sartorius, and many others.
 Loren Gray remained the most-followed individual on TikTok until Charli D'Amelio surpassed her on 25 March 2020.
 Gray's was the first TikTok account to reach 40 million followers on the platform.
 She was surpassed with 41.3 million followers.
 D'Amelio was the first to ever reach 50, 60, and 70 million followers.
 Charli D'Amelio remained the most-followed individual on the platform until she was surpassed by Khaby Lame on 23 June 2022.
 Other creators rose to fame after the platform merged with musical.ly on 2 August 2018.
-TikTok also played a major part in making "Old Town Road" by Lil Nas X one of the biggest songs of 2019 and the longest-running number-one song in the history of the U.S. Billboard Hot 100.
+TikTok also played a major part in making "Old Town Road" by Lil Nas X one of the biggest songs of 2019 and the longest-running number-one song in the history of the US Billboard Hot 100.

 TikTok has allowed many music artists to gain a wider audience, often including foreign fans.
 For example, despite never having toured in Asia, the band Fitz and the Tantrums developed a large following in South Korea following the widespread popularity of their 2016 song "HandClap" on the platform.
 "Any Song" by R&B and rap artist Zico became number one on the Korean music charts due to the popularity of the #anysongchallenge, where users dance to the choreography of the song.
 The platform has also launched many songs that failed to garner initial commercial success into sleeper hits, particularly since the outbreak of the COVID-19 pandemic.
 However, it has received criticism for not paying royalties to artists whose music is used on the platform.

 Classic stars are able to connect with younger audiences born decades after a musician's first debut and across traditional genres.
 In 2020, Fleetwood Mac's "Dreams" was used in a skating video and a recreation by Mick Fleetwood.
 The song re-entered Billboard Hot 100 after 43 years and topped Apple Music.
 In 2022, Kate Bush's "Running Up That Hill" went viral among fans of Stranger Things, topping the UK singles chart 37 years after its original release.
-In 2023 Kylie Minogue's "Padam Padam" entered the Radio 1 playlist after being shared by Gen Z, even though many youth radio stations had refused to play it.
+In 2023, Kylie Minogue's "Padam Padam" entered the Radio 1 playlist after being shared by Gen Z, although many youth radio stations refused to play the song.
 Other older artists with strong engagement on TikTok include Elton John and Rod Stewart.
 In Japan, artists from the 1970s to 1990s, such as Kohmi Hirose, Yōko Oginome, Akina Nakamori, Seiko Matsuda, Momoe Yamaguchi and Saki Kubota, have become popular on TikTok during the Showa (and early Heisei) retro boom.